savaged/BusyStateManager/README.md

     }
 }
 ```
-It might be handy to add the above code as a [snippet](https://docs.microsoft.com/en-us/visualstudio/ide/code-snippets?view=vs-2017) like the one in this project - [Busy.snippet].
+It might be handy to add the above code as a [snippet](https://docs.microsoft.com/en-us/visualstudio/ide/code-snippets?view=vs-2017) like the one in this project - [Busy.snippet](Busy.snippet).

 Add a public property in your view model like this: `public IBusyStateRegistry BusyStateManager { get; }`, which you would set in the constructor.
 After that one can add a `BusyIndicator`, to any view, like the following.
 First, the Xceed tool ref in the header (if it's not already present):
 ```